TDStrasser/KookaBlockly-Reference/docs/source/using.rst

    The Blocks Palette showing the Block Categories

-The block categories and blocks are fully described in 'KookaBlockly Function Blocks Reference'_.
+The block categories and blocks are fully described in <blocks.rst>__.

 Script Controls
 ---------------